LIT-Protocol/lit-services-docs/docs/shopify-docs/create-an-offer.md

 ---

 Creating offers is the primary focus of Lit Token Access.
-This guide is a short walkthrough on how to make a simple offer. offer.
+This guide is a short walkthrough on how to do so.

 1. Go to the nav in Shopify admin and go to the app navigator.